githubteacher/feb-developers/places/san-diego-ca.md

 - Pho Cadao
 - Stir Fresh
 - Jalapenos
+- Cheesecake Factory.

 ### Things to do

 - Play basketball at Community Park
-- Go to the beach.
+- Go to the beach at Coronado.